rhalp10/signature/README.md

 Device Support
 ----------
  - Working in pc/laptops
+ - ~~Touchscreen signature not working on phones/tablets~~
- - Touchscreen signature not working on phones/tablets
+ - Touchscreen signature is now working on phones/tablets